Achintxv/To-do-list/README.md

-Absolutely!
-Here's a clean, professional **README.md** for your **Full-Stack To-Do List App**.
-It covers everything you'd want to show on GitHub: description, features, tech stack, installation, usage, and more.

----

 # 📝 Full-Stack To-Do List App

 A simple, responsive full-stack To-Do List application built with **HTML, CSS, JavaScript (frontend)** and **Node.js, Express, PostgreSQL (backend)**.
 It includes **user authentication** (Sign Up / Sign In) and **CRUD operations** for managing personal tasks.